voldemortX/DST-CBC/README.md

 # DMT: Dynamic Mutual Training for Semi-Supervised Learning

-This repository contains the code for our paper [DMT](https://arxiv.org/abs/2004.08514), a concise and effective method for semi-supervised semantic segmentation.
+This repository contains the code for our paper [DMT: Dynamic Mutual Training for Semi-Supervised Learning](https://arxiv.org/abs/2004.08514), a concise and effective method for semi-supervised semantic segmentation & image classification.

 Some might know it as the previous version **DST-CBC**, or *Semi-Supervised Semantic Segmentation via Dynamic Self-Training and Class-Balanced Curriculum*, if you want the old code, you can check out the [dst-cbc](https://github.com/voldemortX/DST-CBC/tree/dst-cbc) branch.